Tornado watch issued for much of northwest Georgia until 9 p.m. as strong storms roll through

 Much of northwest Georgia is under a tornado watch until 9 p.m. today as strong storms roll through this afternoon and tonight.

+"Currently Floyd County is under a Tornado Watch until 9 p.m. tonight.
+The county is also under a Flash Flood Watch until 8 a.m. tomorrow," according to Floyd County Emergency Management Agency Director Tim Herrington.
+"We have had a severe thunderstorm move into our area bringing some heavy rain and lightning causing localized flooding and standing water on roadways.
+The more severe portions of this storm are expected in afternoon continuing into the evening hours."

+As of 12:31 p.m. a severe thunderstorm was located near Esom Hill near Cedartown moving east at 55 mph.
+Southeastern Floyd County as well as Polk County are under a severe thunderstorm warning.
+As of 1 p.m. there were just over 3,000 power outages in Polk County near Cedartown and around 200 in Floyd County, according to Georgia Power.

-There’s a potential for strong winds, flash flooding, spin-up tornadoes and isolated quarter-sized hail up to one inch, according to Floyd County Emergency Management Agency Director Tim Herrington.
-According to the National Weather Service a strong line of storms is moving east at 40 mph this afternoon.
+There’s a potential for strong winds, flash flooding, spin-up tornadoes and isolated quarter-sized hail up to one inch.

-Floyd County is currently under a flash flood watch until Friday at 8 a.m.

 There will be no after school care today for both Rome City Schools and Floyd County Schools or any afternoon athletic or instructional programs for students.